Might and Magic VI: The Mandate of Heaven: Plot

-Attacking the worshippers of Baa in their main temple on Hermit's Isle, the heroes obtain the last crystal, killing the traitor Silvertongue in the process.
-The Oracle, restored, explains the backstory of the Ancient-Kreegan war, and with a Control Cube from the Tomb of VARN, permits them to retrieve anti-Kreegan blasters from the Planetary Control Center.
-Before they can destroy the Kreegan, the heroes require a spell capable of preventing their apocalyptic last resort plans, and only Archibald knows of one.
-Nicolai agrees to release Archibald from his stone curse with Tanir's bell, and Archibald gratefully hands them the Ritual of the Void before teleporting away.
+Attacking the worshippers of Baa in their main temple on Hermit's Isle, the heroes obtain the last crystal, killing the traitorous Silvertongue in the process.
+Restored, Melian explains to them the backstory of the Ancient-Kreegan war, and once they retrieve a Control Cube from the Tomb of VARN pyramid in Dragonsand, permits them to retrieve anti-Kreegan blasters from the Planetary Control Center, where they face security bots.
+Melian also tells the heroes that before they can destroy the Kreegan, they require a spell capable of preventing the explosion of their ship from also destroying the planet and only Roland's evil brother Archibald knows of one.
+However, the powerful necromancer was petrified after his defeat in Heroes II.
+Prince Nicolai agrees to release Archibald from his stone curse with Tanir's bell, and Archibald gratefully hands them the Ritual of the Void before teleporting away.

 Finally, the player characters return to their ruined hometown of Sweet Water and attack The Hive, the largest of the meteorite-like spaceships the Kreegans arrived in.
-Killing the Kreegan Queen, they destroy The Hive's reactor core and conjure the Ritual of the Void, eliminating The Hive and the Kreegans on the continent while sparing the land from the reactor's wave of destruction.
-The epilogue shows the heroes knighted and congratulated by Nicolai and Humphrey in a ceremony at Ironfist, with Archibald viewing the scene from afar through a crystal ball, sardonically thanking them for saving his kingdom, setting up for the events of Might and Magic VII.
+Killing the immense Kreegan Queen, they destroy The Hive's reactor core and conjure the Ritual of the Void to contain the explosion, eliminating The Hive and the Kreegans on the continent while sparing the land from the reactor's wave of destruction.
+The epilogue shows the heroes knighted and congratulated by Nicolai and Humphrey in a ceremony at Castle Ironfist, with Archibald viewing the scene from afar through a crystal ball, sardonically thanking them for saving his kingdom for him, setting up for the events of Might and Magic VII.